arquitecturaaadcm/mapbakery.github.io/README.md

 3. tweets about the value of map making:
 >![Simple sketched maps](images/simplemapstweets.png)

 After reading those and after a night sleep I decided to make my own version of the OODA loop.
-That ha sbecome the SODA or SMODA loop:
+That has become the SMODA loop:

 ![SMODA](images/SODA.png)

-SODA was the original name for the ODAA loop:

->When Boyd first developed the idea, “sensing” was used instead of “observation.”
-But “SODA Loops” didn’t pass the giggle test, as Boyd said.

-So I think I will stick with SMODA, also because it represents my way of working more clearly.
+I've changed the following things in my SMODA loop compared to the original OODA loop:

+* I've replaced Observe with Sketch Map.
+To be able to sketch you must be a good observer so it is not logical to divide those two.
+* I made it look like a transit diagram by removing the feedback and implicit guidance arrows.
+Every thing is connect now like in Harry Beck's London Underground map.
+Like in the London Underground you can start where you want and go from every point to every other point.
+And you can skip intermediate points if you want.
+* I've added a feature called Patterns.
+This is a kind of library which can be internal in the heads of people or external, e.g. the folder where sketched maps are stored.

 ### My personal qualities
 - Velocity/Speed:  Ability to think, act, move, and make good decisions faster by using simple tools and methos